Created in 2007 and first taking place in 2008, The Lord Mayor's Big Curry Lunch is the City of London's hottest annual event.

 We are in the third year of our commitment to supporting the Pain Management Programme run by the Centre for Veterans’ Health at the King Edward VII Hospital and with your support aim to fund eighteen veterans on the Programme.

-It was with great sadness that in March 2020, the Co-Chairmen, in consultation with the Remembrancer, made the disappointing but necessary decision to cancel the 2020 Lunch.
+It was with great sadness that in March 2020, the Co-Chairmen, the Rt Hon The Lord Mayor Alderman Willam Russell and Mr Michael Hockney, in consultation with the Remembrancer, made the disappointing but necessary decision to cancel the 2020 Lunch.

 At that time, it was looking as if the 2020 Lunch might exceed the record sum raised at the 2019 Lunch.
-As a result of this, the Committee was quietly confident that we might well exceed last year’s record sum of £250,000 to hand over to the three national service charities for onward distribution to veterans of Iraq and Afghanistan and their families.
+As a result of this, the Committee was quietly confident that we might well exceed the 2019 record sum of £250,000 to hand over to the three national service charities for onward distribution to veterans of Iraq and Afghanistan and their families.

 We are truly grateful to the generoity of our 2020 Sponsors and The Livery Companies and Ward Clubs, who supported the Lunch regardless of its cancellation.
 Please see below the names of these companies and individuals: